The Stone Clinic Patient Care during COVID-19

-We are available in-clinic for evaluations, treatment, fitness programs, and also offer virtual visits and online group fitness classes.
+We are available in-clinic for evaluations, treatment, fitness programs, and also offer virtual visits and online examinations.

 We are available in-clinic Monday - Friday (9am-5pm PST).
 So please don’t hesitate to call us with any problems new or old at (415) 563-3110 or message us via the Athena Patient Portal (existing patients only).
 For those living outside of the San Francisco Bay Area, you may arrange for a phone consultation by following the instructions here.

 Additionally, our rehab team is here to support you in your recovery or in maintaining your fitness levels with the changes to your daily routine.
 Our PTs and athletic trainers are available for fitness and treatment sessions, while respecting social distancing, here in our clean and safe space or training outdoors on our rooftop.
 For those out of the SF bay area and those who can be guided remotely, we are opening online video evaluations, treatment, and strength and conditioning programs modified individually for the equipment and space you have in your home.
-Please see the details below for information on these new virtual sessions.
-In the meantime, we have posted extensive exercise programs at https://www.stoneclinic.com/rehabilitation-and-fitness-videos.
+Please see the details below for information on these virtual sessions.

 Stay fit to stay healthy.